 What happens to my cleaners and paints after I drop them off?

 We believe in resource recovery as much as we believe in diverting waste from the landfill.
-Our "Free Paint, Stains, Etc. area offers free reusable products such as cleaners and paints.
+Our "Free Paint, Cleaners, Etc. area offers free reusable products such as cleaners and paints.
 So if you're bringing in an almost-empty bottle of glass cleaner, check and check to see if we have a replacement bottle.
-Learn more about our "Free Paint, Stains, Etc. area.
+Learn more about our "Free Paint, Cleaners, Etc. area.